Tag Archives: Joaquin Phoenix

 I’ve liked Joaquin Phoenix ever since his brilliant performance in Ridley Scott’s much loved Gladiator (2000).
 I therefore had no doubt he’d deliver a truly memorable performance as Joker, Gotham City’s most iconic villain.

-Watching Aurthur Fleck’s journey from social outcast to psychopathic murderer is a viewing experience I enjoyed for more than just Phoenix’s brilliant physical and emotional performance.
+Watching Aurthur Fleck’s (Phoenix) journey from social outcast to psychopathic murderer is a viewing experience I enjoyed for more than just Phoenix’s brilliant physical and emotional performance.
 Before Joker, I don’t think I’d truly paid attention to the lyrics of Frank Sinatra’s That’s Life.
-The clever use of this song, the film’s musical score and soundtrack is another key highlight.
+The clever use of this song, the film’s musical score and soundtrack are other key highlights.

 Joker (2020), Joaquin Phoenix, Warner Bros.
 Pictures